asmeurer/markov/README.md

 $ ./markov.py
 ```

 to generate a sentence.
-You an also supply a seed like,
+You can also supply a seed like,

 ```bash
 $ ./markov.py you are